 There are asset sales and stock sales, and both have wildly different outcomes (thanks to taxes).
-I knew about none of these things at the beginning of the acquisition process, so it was incredibly daunting to learn about it all and make sure I didn't unnecessarily leave a ton of money on the table.
+At the beginning of the acquisition process, I knew about none of these things, so it was incredibly daunting to learn about it all and make sure I didn't unnecessarily leave a ton of money on the table.

 What were some questions you posed to yourself at the time?